mikewest/internetdrafts/first-party-cookies/draft.md

 ## Limitations

-First-party-only cookies provide limited defense against one kind of naïve cross-site request forgery attack (CSRF).
-It does not offer a robust defense against CSRF as a general category of attack:
+First-party-only cookies provide reasonable defense in depth against CSRF attacks that rely on unsafe HTTP methods (like `POST`).
+They do not offer a robust defense against CSRF as a general category of attack:

 1. Attackers can still pop up new windows or trigger top-level navigations in order to create a first-party context (as described in section 2.1), which is